 There are lots of positives and important lessons in the book, whether you agree with the central premise or not.
 Most evangelicals would agree with the need to know the big themes of Scripture (chapter 6), who we are in Christ (chapter 7), the vital importance of world mission (chapter 9), bringing individuals and churches to maturity (chapter 14), giving to the poor (chapter 15) and so on.

-Church leaders would often recognise the need for a father figure in their leadership (chapter 4) even if they wouldn’t call that person an apostle, agree with the need for financial safeguards and the importance of working in teams (chapter 12).
+Church leaders would often recognise the need for a father figure in their leadership (chapter 4) even if they wouldn’t call that person an apostle.
+They’d probably agree with the need for financial safeguards and the importance of working in teams (chapter 12).
 Others would be encouraged that the picture drawn is not one of vain seekers of self promotion but includes a willingness to suffer for the gospel and to carry the burden for church planting across the nations.
 I know many people who have gained and grown from the authors wisdom, passion for the local church and commitment to the nations particularly in the Russian speaking and Islamic nations.

 There are a few concerns though, the book reads as snappily as its title, so while not being particularly academic neither does it particularly engage.
 Devenish knows the importance of story and narrative yet the stories recounted here are helpful but rarely engaging, even when you know some of the people and places!